-- Himalayan pink salt to taste
+- sea salt , to taste

-- ½ cup cilantro (loosely packed)
+- ½ cup cilantro , loosely packed

 - 1 tablespoon smoked paprika

-- ½ cup walnuts (soaked overnight if not using a high speed blender)
+- ½ cup walnuts , soaked overnight if not using a high speed blender

-- ½ cup raw cashews (soaked overnight if not using a high speed blender)
+- ½ cup raw cashews , soaked overnight if not using a high speed blender

-- 4 cups veggie broth
+- 4 cups veggie broth , low sodium if needed

-- pumpkin seeds for garnish (optional)
+- pumpkin seeds for garnish , optional

-If using coconut oil, brush each squash lightly.
+If using oil, drizzle over squash.
 Place thyme and sage sprigs over squash making sure to spread out evenly.
 Lightly sprinkle with salt.
-Bake for 20 minutes.

 Bake another 25 minutes.
 If your pieces aren’t uniform then take out any pieces that are soft when tested with a fork and continue to bake until all pieces are soft.

-Garnish with pumpkin seeds if desired.
+- Garnish with pumpkin seeds if desired.
 Pairs well with my Smoky Tempeh, Apple and Arugula Sandwich!